DecisionsDev/odm-docker-kubernetes/authentication/Keycloak/README_FINE_GRAIN_PERMISSION.md

      * Vendor: "Red Hat Directory Server"

    * Connection and authentication settings
-     * Connection URL should be:  ldap://ldap-service.\<OPENLDAP_PROJECT>.svc:389 (when OPENLDAP_PROJECT is the project in which OpenLdap has been deployed)
+     * Connection URL should be:  ldap://ldap-service.\<OPENLDAP_PROJECT>.svc:389 (where OPENLDAP_PROJECT is the project in which OpenLdap has been deployed)
      * Bind type: simple
      * Bind DN: cn=admin,dc=example,dc=org
      * Bind credentials: xNxICc74qG24x3GoW03n